Home » Endometriosis Treatment

 • Other Symptoms: Feeling unusually tired, chronic fatigue, constipation, diarrhea, or nausea.

-When Should You See a Doctor for Painful Periods?
+When Should You See a Doctor for Endometriosis?

-In the Indian context, many women are taught to endure pain as a “family trait,” but delay in diagnosis is the number one cause of advanced-stage endometriosis.
+In the Indian context, many women are taught to endure menstrual pain as normal — but it is not.
+Delayed diagnosis is the primary reason women arrive with Stage 3–4 disease, requiring far more complex surgery.

 It is crucial to understand that the intensity of your pain does not always determine the severity of the disease.